Aztek1337/password_gen/README.md

 A very simple CLI password generator I made to practice Python.

 ## Usage:
-Run in terminal with argument.
+Run in terminal and follow prompts.

-Example:  `python password_gen.py 32` will print out a 32 character string displayed on your terminal.